halukanilkose/numericalmethods/README.md

 $$T\left( x \right) = {{q{L^2}} \over {2k}}\left( {1 - {{{x^2}} \over {{L^2}}}} \right) + T{}_\infty  + {{qL} \over h}$$<br />

+A numerical time-dependent solution will be obtained using the FTCS (Forward Time Central Space) finite difference method, with a position increment of Δx=0.002m.
+Except for the regions where boundary conditions apply, the discretized form of the equation in heat equation shall be used.<br />